Nickslp/LinkPanel/README.md

 #### Clean Up

-If you need to remove all data and start fresh, you can delete the linkpanel volume with:
+If you need to remove all data and start fresh, you can delete the `linkpanel` volume with:
 ```
 docker-compose down -v
 ```

-### Outside of a Docker container
+### Running LinkPanel Outside of Docker

 1. Clone the [repository](https://github.com/Nickslp/LinkPanel):
    ```